magicmonk8/MySteemitFriends/README.md

 - [**upvotelist.php**](https://github.com/Bulletproofmonk/MySteemitFriends/blob/master/upvotelist.php): A page opened up from index.php.
 It will show all articles voted on by a particular user, with the date and percentage of each vote, and a show ranking button that displays this user's contributation as a ranking against all other users who voted.

-- [**getdollars.php**](https://github.com/Bulletproofmonk/MySteemitFriends/blob/master/getdollars.php): PHP file that queries SteemJS to find out the rshares contributed by each user.
+- [**getdollars.php**](https://github.com/Bulletproofmonk/MySteemitFriends/blob/master/getdollars.php): PHP file that queries SteemJS to find out the rshares contributed by each user, the payout value of the article hence calculate each user's dollar contribution to the payout.

 - [**style.css**](https://github.com/Bulletproofmonk/MySteemitFriends/blob/master/style.css): CSS Stylesheet for the whole website.